Remetrizing dynamical systems to control distances of points in time: Main result

 Setting $\omega_n(t) = t \log(n+2)$, we obtain from Theorem \ref{glowne_twierdzenie} the results announced in Introduction.

-\begin{rem} It follows from the proof of Theorem \ref{glowne_twierdzenie} that for any family $\F$ of functions on a metrizable space $X$ the following conditions are equivalent: \begin{itemize} \item there exist a compatible metric $d$ such that the family $\F$ is finitely equicontinuous; \item there exist a compatible metric $d$ such that the family $\F$ is uniformly equicontinuous; \item for $\F$ we have the rule specified in item (i) of Theorem \ref{glowne_twierdzenie} of admitting the moduli of continuity satisfying the condition (iv) therein with respect to some compatible metric. \end{itemize}
+\begin{obs} It follows from the proof of Theorem \ref{glowne_twierdzenie} that for any family $\F$ of functions on a metrizable space $X$ the following conditions are equivalent: \begin{enumerate} \item there exists a compatible metric $d$ such that the family $\F$ is finitely equicontinuous; \item there exists a compatible metric $d$ such that the family $\F$ is uniformly equicontinuous; \item for $\F$ we have the rule specified in item (i) of Theorem \ref{glowne_twierdzenie} of admitting the moduli of continuity satisfying the condition (iv) therein with respect to some compatible metric. \end{enumerate}

-In particular, the above rules apply to finite families of continuous functions. \end{rem}
+In particular, the above rules apply to finite families of continuous functions. \end{obs}